A-kly/School-Vault/PSYCH 258/Topic 4 - Perception.md

 	- [p] has well-defined features
 	- [p] can handle variation, novel stimuli
 	- [c] cannot handle context
-	- [c] may be too broad--objects also differ in their -------
+	- [c] may be too broad--objects also differ in their details

 ---